NCHS-CS/namans_fork/advanced-topics/final-project/rubrics.md

 ## <a name='Functionality50'></a>Functionality (40 Pts)

+{: .warning }
+If you copy code (even small amounts) from the internet, from AI or other sources, you **MUST** attribute the origin of that code or you will receive a overall penalty grade.
+(Add the attribution links to your README.md file)

 | **Criteria**               | **Exemplary (100%)** | **Satisfactory (80%)** | **Not Yet (60%)** | **Unassessable (0%)** |
 |---------------------------|----------------------|------------------------|-------------------|------------------|
 | **Quality (Bugs)** | No major bugs or glitches.
 Program does not crash.
 All basic use cases work as advertised.
 Only minor bugs present. | Few major bugs.
 Program does not crash.
 Behavior is mostly correct. | Some major bugs.
 Program seldom crashes. | Major bugs prevalent.
 Important behavior malfunctions. |